Land-My-Tech-Job/todolist/README.md

 In this exercise you'll practice using variables, arrays, functions and objects to build a to-do list app

+## Trello Board Link
+When finished please paste a link to your trello board here:

 ## Activity Instructions